danielmart222/DNS-practice/README.md

 ---------

-- Create a A-Record where the Hostname is "Mainframe" that points to the Private IP address
+- Create a A-Record where the Hostname is "Mainframe" that points to DC-1's Private IP address

 ----------------